SAP/openui5/docs/developing.md

 #### Troubleshooting

-If you encounter errors like the one below, re-do the `npm install` command: there might be new build tools required which need to be downloaded first.
+If you encounter errors like the one below, execute `yarn` in the OpenUI5 root directory: there might be new build tools required which need to be downloaded first.

 ```
 Error: Cannot find module 'xyz'